ceph/ceph/doc/jaegertracing/index.rst

 ----------------------------------

 * TRACE: A trace shows the data/execution path through a system.
-* SPAN: A single unit of a trace, it is a data structure that stores information like operation name, timestamps, ordering in a trace.
+* SPAN: A single unit of a trace.
+A data structure that stores information such as the operation name, timestamps, and the ordering within a trace.
-* JAEGER CLIENT: language-specific implementations of the OpenTracing API.
+* JAEGER CLIENT: Language-specific implementations of the OpenTracing API.
-* JAEGER AGENT: a daemon that listens for spans sent over User Datagram Protocol.
-  The agent is meant to be placed on the same host as the instrumented application. (acts like a sidecar listener)
+* JAEGER AGENT: A daemon that listens for spans sent over User Datagram Protocol.
+The agent is meant to be placed on the same host as the instrumented application.
+(The Jaeger agent acts like a sidecar listener.)
-* JAEGER COLLECTOR: Jaeger agent sends the spans to this daemon which then stitches the spans together to form a trace(if enabled, also persists a database for these traces)
+* JAEGER COLLECTOR: A daemon that receives spans sent by the Jaeger agent.
+The Jaeger collector then stitches the spans together to form a trace.
+(A database can be enabled to persist these traces).
-* JAEGER QUERY AND CONSOLE FRONTEND: UI based frontend to checkout the jaeger traces, navigate to http://<jaeger frontend host>:16686
+* JAEGER QUERY AND CONSOLE FRONTEND: The UI-based frontend that presents reports of the jaeger traces.
+Accessible at  http://<jaeger frontend host>:16686.

 read more about jaeger tracing:.